LipSurf/plugins/chrome-extension/README.md

 * reddit css -- add numbers to all entries?

 v1.1
+* Use dict lookup on static match words to make command-transcript matching faster
 * Turn on plugin for set time
 * Auto turn off plugin after x amount of inactivity time
 * Options